Updated: Mar 24

 Musicians can submit their competition entries to one of three categories including a global category for all artists, a grassroots category for music projects involving children affected by child labour and the CLEAR Cotton project category for national competitions run in Burkina Faso, Mali, Pakistan and Peru.
 This first edition of the song competition is taking place with the support of the CLEAR Cotton project.

-This project is co-funded by the European Union and was implemented by the ILO and Food and Agriculture Organization of the United Nations.
+This project is co-funded by the European Union and was implemented by the ILO and UN Food and Agriculture Organization.
 It supports the efforts of governments, social partners and cotton sector actors at national level, empowering communities and stakeholders to combat child and forced labour in the cotton, textile and garment value chains in Burkina Faso, Mali, Pakistan and Peru.
 The competition deadline is 12 April 2021 and winners will be selected by a panel of technical and music experts based on musical quality, relevance of the message, song originality, as well as inclusion of a call to action.
 Entries will be reviewed by AR Rahman, award-winning composer and other music artists, with winners awarded a cash prize, a music-video recording of their song and the opportunity for their song to be part of the global World Day Against Child Labour event in June 2021.